|

 I am not a doctor and the statements on this blog have not been evaluated by the FDA.
 Products mentioned here are not intended to diagnose, treat, cure, or prevent any disease.
 Please do not ask me for medical advice.
 Click here to read my full disclaimer.

-But after carefully examining the ingredients I became convinced that it wouldn’t be that hard to make my own homemade eye cream.
+However, after carefully examining the ingredients, I became convinced that making my homemade eye cream wouldn’t be that hard.

-The eye cream I had been using contained some not-so-great ingredients like butylparaben and propylparaben which are both linked to immunotoxicity and endocrine disruption.
+The eye cream I had been using contained some not-so-great ingredients like butylparaben and propylparaben, which are linked to immunotoxicity and endocrine disruption.

 It also cost around $34.